art@freedacres.com • 917.597.5478 • New York, NY

 Portland, ME 04101

-The paintings of Maurice Freedman (1904-1985) reveal a deepfelt connection with natural world and a profound understanding of the skills of painting.
+Maurice Freedman’s paintings reveal... a deepfelt connection with natural world and a profound understanding of the skills of painting.
 He is a painter’s painter.
-In a 1982 New York Times review, “Art: Loaded Brush Paintings of Maurice Freedman”, Critic John Russell comments: “... by 1930 he had learned from Andre Lhote and others in Paris how to draw with the loaded brush, how to handle rich and strong color without letting it get out of hand, and how to give individuality to the objects of everyday.
+In a 1982 New York Times review, “Art: Loaded Brush Paintings of Maurice Freedman,” Critic John Russell comments: “... by 1930 he had learned from Andre Lhote and others in Paris how to draw with the loaded brush, how to handle rich and strong color without letting it get out of hand, and how to give individuality to the objects of everyday.
 There are paintings in this show that deserve to go straight into any history of American painting in this century.”

 Freedman held his first gallery showing in 1934 at the Midtown Gallery in Manhattan.
 During his more than fifty-year-long career, his subjects reflect the varied places he lived and visited: the rugged mood of New England, the energetic pace of New York City, the romantic and cultured history of Europe, and the more meditative and relaxed images of interiors.